junaidanjum/listen-to-quran/README.md

 The recitation is only in Arabic by Mishari Alafasi.

 ## Contributions
 The app is built on React, Vite, Framer Motion, and Tailwind CSS.
-You can fork this repository and make you contributions.
+Since it is a work in progress, I would love your contributions.

 ## Major Thanks
-Beyond many inspirations, I am thankful particularly to [Fuma Nama](https://github.com/fuma-nama) for helping me build this application, and [Quran.com API](https://github.com/quran/quran.com-api) for providing the API for Audio.
+Credits to [Fuma Nama](https://github.com/fuma-nama) for helping me build this application, and [Quran.com API](https://github.com/quran/quran.com-api) for providing the API for Audio.